Erriez/reaper_csurf_vs201x/README.md

 ## Prerequisites
 * Windows (7/8/10)
-* Microsoft Visual Studio 2015 or higher (Tested with the free Community Edition)
+* Microsoft Visual Studio (Tested with the free Community Edition)
 * REAPER version 4 or 5, 32 or 64 bit
 * REAPER Extension SDK
 * A compatible surface, for example: